Table of Contents

 The next steps you take will depend on the type of issue and its cause, but here are some basic steps you can take depending on the network connectivity issue at hand:

 By verifying physical connectivity, you can rule out any potential physical issues that may be causing network connectivity issues.
-If physical connectivity is not the issue, it may be necessary to move on to other troubleshooting steps.
+If physical connectivity is not the issue, it may be necessary to move on to other steps to troubleshoot networks.

 Here are some specific things you can do to verify physical connectivity: